Skip to main content

 Here are some tips and guidelines for helping your dog learn to be left alone:

-• Practice "semi absences" by preventing your dog from following you from room to room when you are home.
+• Practice "semi-absences" by preventing your dog from following you from room to room when you are home.
 Try confining your dog in a different room by using a baby gate, crate or closing the door.
 Make sure to ignore any barking, refrain from making any eye contact, talking to your dog or reprimanding your dog.
 Instead reinforce your absence by frequently returning to the room and dropping off high-value treats such as chicken, cheese, etc., while they are quiet.

 Spooky Barking